 ECON 320 Statistics (3)

 A detailed study of the principles and methods underlying the organization, analysis and interpretation of data.
 Topics include descriptive statistics, probability models, probability distributions, interval estimation, hypothesis testing, nonparametric methods and regression analysis.
+Cross-listed with BUS 320.
 (As needed)

 ECON 322 Thinking Strategically: An Introduction to Game Theory (3)

 An examination of game theory applications in business, economics and political science.
 A study of strategy in elections, legislative voting, bargaining, auctions, cooperative business ventures and economic decisions.
 Only high school-level math is required.
-(Spring)
+(As needed)

 ECON 329 Business and Economics of Sports (3)

 Students examine the economic relationships surrounding professional and intercollegiate sports in the United States.
 Students develop a business plan for a professional sports franchise and manage the franchise through a number of economic environments, including salary caps, revenue sharing, insurance contracts, expansion and stadium/arena financing.
 They obtain a greater understanding of the market forces that shape professional leagues, the factors that determine player compensation, and the relationship between economic forces and competitive balance in professional sports.